10 Snakes That Drink Rainwater From Their Scales

 Source: iNaturalist user Ben P – CC BY 4.0

 Although snakes drink rainwater, they don’t drink like a human, gulping down huge satisfying mouthfuls.
 Nor do they lap up water like a dog.
-Instead, a snake’s mouth is lined with endless small grooves which absorb water like a sponge, which can then be forced down by muscular actions.
+Instead, a snake’s mouth is lined with endless small grooves which absorb water like a sponge, which are then forced down using muscular actions.

 2 Bothrops moojeni